 We've had this small world play scene set up for a few days now & it's sparked so much conversation, discovery, imagination & storytelling!
-Our star theme has provided a great opportunity to discover nocturnal wildlife.
-We've explored wildlife & habitats during the daytime before, but never really explored what happens at night... 'til now!
+Previously we've explored wildlife & habitats during the day, but never really explored what happens at night... 'til now!

 With a few simple props I made a starlit woodland.
 We had a low storage unit in the corner of the room which made the perfect play area, & I simply pinned a navy sheet to the ceiling & tucked behind the unit.
 I found some old curtain fabric for the woodland floor, & then added conkers, pinecones, acorns, & beechnuts that we'd collected on our woodland walks.
 A friend had given us a bag of homegrown walnuts which were another ideal addition.

 I had some old silk flowers & cut off relevant petals/leaves that would fit into an autumnal woodland theme.
 I really wanted this play scene to reflect the current season, so added twigs for trees (that Minnie had collected) & attached a few silk leaves, as well as dried leaves from the garden.
 I added a few red/orange petals too to reflect the seasonal colours of the leaves, & then simply pushed them into some plasticine.
 (I could have used clay to keep them permanently in place, but wanted Minnie to have the opportunity to rearrange them if she wished.)

 Two small logs & some green/brown felt added more textures, & a few silver stars & a moon (stuck to the navy sheet with double sided tape) completed the night scene.

 I added some of Minnie's nocturnal woodland creatures, & a couple of our clay hedgehogs, & the area was ready for play.